 - a.
-Applicability.
-The following applies to all parking structures fronting a street. - 1.
 Primary Streets.
-Parking structures, whether accessory or principal use, shall not front a Primary Street, unless otherwise approved as with Special Land Use Permit per Article V, Division 3. - Perimeter Center Districts.
-In the Perimeter Center (PC) Districts, parking structures as the principal use on the lot require a special land use permit (refer to Article V, Division 3 Special Land Use Permits).
-Parking Structure Design Requirements. - 3.
+Parking structures, whether accessory or principal use, shall not front a Primary Street, unless otherwise approved with Special Land Use Permit per Article V, Division 3. - b.
+Perimeter Center Districts.
+In the Perimeter Center (PC) Districts, parking structures as the principal use on the lot require a special land use permit (refer to Article V, Division 3 Special Land Use Permits). - c.
+Parking Structure Design Requirements. - 1.
 Blank Wall Limitations.
-No rectangular area greater than 30 percent of any story's facade, as measured from floor to floor, and no horizontal segment of a story's facade greater than 15 feet in width may be solid, blank wall. - 4.
-Pedestrian Entry.
+On any street facade, no rectangular area greater than 30 percent of any story's facade, as measured from floor to floor, and no horizontal segment of a story's facade greater than 15 feet in width may be solid, blank wall. - Pedestrian Entry.
 A defined pedestrian entrance/exit is required separate from the vehicular entrance and directly accessing the sidewalk.
-If the entry is enclosed, windows are required to meet a transparency rate of 65 percent.
+If the entry is enclosed, windows are required to meet a transparency rate of 65 percent. - 3.
+Structures along Highways.
+Structured parking located along highways shall incorporate architectural elements (e.g. trellises, planters, landscape, panels) that provide visual screening of vehicles and interior lighting.